 Barish specializes in postcolonial literature, literary theory, and popular culture.
 As a citizen of both Canada and Cyprus, Barish is a comparatist in all respects; accordingly, his teaching and research experience is wide ranging, encompassing European, British, Caribbean, African, Middle Eastern, and Turkish literature.
 He has presented his research at conferences in Canada, Mexico, Turkey, Cyprus, Ireland, and the United States and his articles on Alan Moore and Eddie Campbell’s From Hell, Lawrence Durrell’s Bitter Lemons, Orhan Pamuk’s My Name is Red, Victorian boys’ adventure stories, and David Bowie have appeared or are forthcoming in various journals and books.

-Barish is also the director of Buffalo State’s Summer in Istanbul study tour, which is a month-long study abroad program that explores the ethnic and cultural diversity of Istanbul, Turkey.
-The program, which takes place at Boğaziçi University, combines the rigorous academic study of the region’s history and literature with a culturally immersive experience of Turkish culture.
+Barish has also directed Buffalo State’s Summer in Istanbul study tour, which was a month-long study abroad program that explored the ethnic and cultural diversity of Istanbul, Turkey.
+The program, which took place at Boğaziçi University, combined the rigorous academic study of the region’s history and literature with a culturally immersive experience of Turkish culture.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.